Recovery of Investment Losses in Steadfast Apartment REIT

 The White Law Group is investigating potential securities fraud claims involving broker-dealers’ improper recommendation that investors purchase high-risk non-traded REIT investments, like Steadfast Apartment REIT.
 Many investors are not fully aware of the problems and risks associated with these investments before purchasing them.

 Investors looking to sell a private placement investment often have difficulty finding a buyer, and can suffer significant losses on the sale.

 In February 2017, shares of Steadfast Apartment REIT were sold on Central Trade and Transfer, a secondary market site, for just $12.40 per unit.
 Considering the original offering price was $15.00 per unit, this is a loss for investors.

-The Risks of REITs
+The Risks of Non-traded REITs

-Real estate investment trusts (REITs) are complex and inherently risky products.
+Non-traded REITs are complex and inherently risky products.
 Compared to traditional investments, such as stocks, bonds and mutual funds, REITs are significantly more complex and often better suited for sophisticated and institutional investors.

 Another problem often associated with REIT recommendations is the high sales commissions brokers typically earn for selling REITs – as high as 15%.
 Brokers have an obligation to make investment recommendations that are consistent with their clients risk tolerance, net worth, investment objectives and experience in the market.
 Unfortunately, in many cases, the high sales commission may provide some brokers with enough incentive to make unsuitable investment recommendations.

 In addition to the high risks, non-traded REITs, like Steadfast Apartment REIT often lack liquidity.
 Investors looking to sell these investments often have difficulty finding a buyer, and if they are able to find one can suffer significant losses on the sale.